 The Nurse Anesthesia Concentration at Goldfarb School of Nursing at Barnes-Jewish College is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
-(To find a list of COA accredited programs, visit the COA programs webpage.)
+(To find a list of COA accredited programs, visit https://coacrna.org)

 Goldfarb School of Nursing at Barnes-Jewish College is accredited by the Higher Learning Commission (HLC).

-The baccalaureate degree program in nursing/master's degree, post-graduate APRN certificate programs at Goldfarb School of Nursing at Barnes-Jewish College is accredited by the Commisson on Collegiate Nursing Education (CCNE).
+Goldfarb School of Nursing at Barnes-Jewish College is accredited by the Commission on Collegiate Nursing Education (CCNE).